cessda/cessda.cvs.contentguide/translations.md

 If entering codes from an already existing controlled vocabulary, you can enter the codes by using the 'Import codes from CSV' functionality.
-This is quite challenging, so consult the CVS Content Contact before doing this.
+This is quite challenging, so consult the Content Contact before doing this.
 If it is a short vocabulary, it is safer to copy paste the translations.